 After choosing a business name, you will need to do some research to make sure there isn’t an existing business or product with the same name and they can do this by browsing trademarks, local businesses, and copyright.

-Your teen will need to research their market.
+Your tween or teen will need to research their market.

 They will need to research their competitors and be sure that there is a need for their product/service.
 Be specific when doing research.
 Even if the product or service fills a gap in the market, there are always other companies offering similar services or products, or other ways for the customer to satisfy the need.
 It is important to learn what makes the customer choose one product or service over another so they can position themselves in their market.